FAQ

 For full details, see Can't See Network Drives in Windows 2003

-I can't access Sawmill where I usually do (http://www.xxx.yyy.zzz:8988/) -- is your (Flowerfire's)
+I can't access Sawmill where I usually do (http://www.xxx.yyy.zzz:8988/) -- is your (Flowerfire's) server down?

 No -- your server is down.
 Sawmill runs on your computer, not on ours -- contact your network administrator if you're having problems accessing it.